Upper Chest Dumbbell Exercises To Build Mass and Strength

 3. The Swiss ball will be positioned under your upper back and shoulders.

-4. Raise dumbbells until dumbbells are straight above your chin with arms straight.
-Be sure your feet are firmly planted on the ground.
+4. Raise dumbbells until they are straight above your chin with your arms straight.

-5. Begin exercise by lowering dumbbells down until they are just outside your upper chest.
+5. Lower the dumbbells until they are just outside your upper chest.

 Tips